Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Increased osteoporosis risk later in mother's life

-Food sources: Dairy products (milk, yogurt, cheese), fortified plant milks, leafy greens (kale, collards), fortified cereals, sardines, and tofu.
+Food sources: Dairy products (milk, yogurt, cheese), fortified plant milks, leafy greens (kale, collards), fortified cereals, sardines, tofu.

-Important note: Don't exceed 2,500 mg daily from all sources.
+Important: Don't exceed 2,500 mg daily from all sources.
 Excessive calcium can interfere with iron and zinc absorption and may increase kidney stone risk.

 Vitamin D: Immune Function and Calcium Absorption